Determine the largest open intervals of the domain over which eac... | Study Prep in Pearson+

 Domain of a Function

-The domain of a function is the set of all input values (usually x-values) for which the function is defined.
-Understanding the domain is essential to identify where the function exists and to analyze its behavior, such as intervals where it increases or decreases.
+The domain of a function is the set of all input values (x-values) for which the function is defined.
+Identifying the domain is essential before analyzing behavior like increasing or decreasing intervals, as it restricts where the function can be evaluated.

 Recommended video: